First, Know Your Audience

 Business Research as a Management Tool

 Business research is a critical management tool that is used to understand competitive challenges, consumer needs, production and financial performance, and growth opportunities.
-The data and analysis from business research can be used to compare internal performances with that of competitors to understand current market challenges, to diagnose business problems, to understand and manage risk through trend and competitive analysis, and to inform business strategies.
-Business research may involve gathering of primary or secondary business data.
+The data and analysis from business research can be used to compare internal performances with that of competitors to understand current market challenges, diagnose business problems, understand and manage risk through trend and competitive analysis, and inform business strategies.
+Business research may involve the gathering of primary or secondary business data.
 It all starts with a clear understanding of the purpose of the research.